 What is Hyperhidrosis?

 Hyperhidrosis is a condition in which excessive sweating occurs, even during times when the body is cool or at rest.
 It has been estimated that as many as 3% percent of the adult population suffer from this physically and emotionally uncomfortable ailment.
 Very few of these sufferers seek medical attention or advice.
-This is thought to be due to lack of knowledge and understanding of their condition.
+This is thought to be due to a lack of knowledge and understanding of their condition.

 What Causes Excessive Sweating?